The Diocese of Singapore

 Established in 1909, the diocese continues to serve the needs of a growing Anglican body.
-It also exercises ecclesiastical jurisdiction over six deanery countries in Asia, namely Cambodia, Indonesia, Laos, Nepal, Thailand and Vietnam.
-It also has 11 schools, 21 preschools and 32 medical and community service centres run by St. Andrew’s Mission Hospital and Singapore Anglican Community Services.
+Currently, the diocese has 7 Area Groups made up of 27 parishes.
+It exercises ecclesiastical jurisdiction over six deanery countries in Asia, namely Cambodia, Indonesia, Laos, Nepal, Thailand and Vietnam.
+It also has 11 schools, 19 preschool services and 35 healthcare and community services run by St. Andrew’s Mission Hospital and Singapore Anglican Community Services.

 Currently the Diocese of Singapore is headed by the Right Reverend Dr Titus Chung.